TeamREPENTOGON/REPENTOGON/documentation/docs/Console.md

 * `Desc` will show when typing the `help` command.
 * `HelpText` will show when typing `help (Name)`.
 * `AutocompleteType` will make the command inherit that autocomplete type.
-Soon, mods will be able to add their own.
+If the command doesn't fit into any of the standard types, use `CUSTOM` combined with [MC_CONSOLE_AUTOCOMPLETE](enums/ModCallbacks.md#mc_console_autocomplete) to create a bespoke one for this command.

 ___
 ### Register·Macro () {: aria-label='Functions' }